lucy9696/CypressTrial/README.md

 Here we are installing cypress installed through node.js

-In order to check if it is already present
+In order to check if it is already present.

 > node --version or node -v